Note: This is a guest post from Bonzah

 You’ve packed your suitcases and backpacks, you’ve made sure you’ve got enough fuel in the tank until your first stop, you’ve checked that your favorite music and snacks are in your car and that everybody has chosen their best entertainment options while on the road.
 But then you turn your head and see Fido wagging happily his tail at you and remember that he’s also one of the travelling team.
 You may be ready to hit the road, but is Fido ready too?

-At Bonzah we know that many travelers love sharing their passion for the road with those they love the most, dogs included.
+Many travelers love sharing their passion for the road with those they love the most, dogs included.
 Here you’ll find everything you need to know and have in order to make sure that your road trip with your best four-legged friend runs smoothly and that both of you have a great experience.

 1. Speak to Your Vet